L. Dresco – French Manufacturer of Hurricane Lanterns

 Company Names and Timeline

 Dresco operated under several business names during its existence.
-Not all dates are fully documented; italicized dates remain unproven.
+Not all dates are fully documented; italicized dates in the table are unconfirmed.

 Dresco Frères

-The origins of Dresco date back to 1862, when Félix Dresco and Pierre‑Antoine Dresco, together with other partners, founded a tinworks under the name Dresco Frères.
-The Dresco brothers likely came from Varzo, Italy, a region in Northern Italy near the Swiss border known for skilled metalworkers.
+The origins of Dresco go back to 1858, when Félix Dresco and Pierre-Antoine Dresco, together with other partners, founded a tinworks under the name Dresco Frères.
+The Dresco brothers probably came from Varzo in Northern Italy, near the Swiss border, a region known for its skilled metalworkers.

-A newspaper article from 1875 mentions Laurent Dresco and C. Savaglio in connection with Dresco Frères, indicating their involvement at that time.
+A newspaper article from 1875 mentions Laurent Dresco and C. Savaglio in connection with Dresco Frères.
+In July 1875 a newspaper names George, Laurent and Jean Dresco as the proprietors of Dresco Frères.

-Later references list Dresco Frères at 26 Rue Fontaine‑au‑Roi.
-An extensive article from 1902 describes significant production of moulds and dies for various applications.
-It is possible that the firm went bankrupt under Gabriel Dresco, after which parts of the operation were continued by relatives, with Laurent Dresco taking over production under the name L. Dresco.
+Later references list Dresco Frères at 26 Rue Fontaine-au-Roi.
+A detailed article from 1902 describes a substantial production of moulds and dies for various applications.
+The firm may have gone bankrupt under Gabriel Dresco, after which parts of the operation were continued by relatives and production was carried on under the name L. Dresco.

-Gabriel Dresco was the son of Antoine Dresco, one of the original Dresco Frères.
+Gabriel Dresco was a son of Antoine Dresco, one of the original Dresco brothers.

 Savaglio & Dresco

-The earliest independent reference to Laurent Dresco appears in a Swiss newspaper in 1874, announcing the opening of a shop in Tramelan‑Dessus, Switzerland.
-The store sold tinware, including lamps, pipes, and related goods, under the name Savaglio & Dresco.
+The earliest independent reference to Laurent Dresco is a Swiss newspaper announcement from 1874 for the opening of a shop in Tramelan-Dessus, Switzerland.
+Under the name Savaglio & Dresco, the shop sold tinware, including lamps, pipes and related goods.

-This partnership lasted only briefly.
-In January 1875, press reports announced its dissolution, with Laurent Dresco continuing on his own.
-By July 1875, both names reappear in connection with Dresco Frères, suggesting a move to Paris to work within the family business.
+The partnership was short-lived.
+In January 1875 its dissolution was announced in the press, with Laurent Dresco continuing on his own.
+By July 1875 both names reappear in connection with Dresco Frères, which suggests a move to Paris to work in the family business.

 Vve L. Dresco (Veuve L. Dresco)